Factories on notice over Water Pollution

 "We'll shut down the industries discharging effluent into the rivers and destroying people's lives.
 This must stop," he said.

-Tobiko said there should be no excuse for individuals or entities to discharge waste or effluent into Lake Victoria.The law will be applied without fear or favour, he said.
-“Nema should map out all these polluting sources, serve those not served with notices and then undertake aggressive arrest, prosecution and legal action.”
+Tobiko said there should be no excuse for individuals or entities to discharge waste or effluent into Lake Victoria.The law will be applied without fear or favour.
+"Nema should map out all these polluting sources, serve those not served with notices and then undertake aggressive arrest, prosecution and legal action."

 The CS urged the Judiciary to support the war on pollution and ensure no company is granted orders to continue operations.
 "We have a case where one factory actually got a court order to continue operations after the ministry undertook corrective actions against them," he said.